 When your garbage disposal is backing up into the other sink, try and plunge it clear

-- Next, you’ll want to plug the other sink, the side with the garbage disposal.
-Take your sink plunger, place it over the plug, and start to work the plunger up and down.
+- Next, you’ll want to plug the sink, the side with the garbage disposal.
+Take your sink plunger, place it over the opposite drain, and start to work the plunger up and down.
 If you don’t feel the suction, then you’re doing it wrong.
-If that’s the case, simply reapply your plunger over the drain plug.
+If that’s the case, simply center the plunger and plunge again.
 It’s also important to note that you’ll want to make sure you’re using a sink plunger and not a toilet plunger.
 These are two different tools with two different shapes.

 Use a plumber’s snake to try and clear the clog

 Before you start, you’ll want to gather the following tools: an adjustable wrench, pliers, plumber’s snake, and a bucket.
 Also, you’ll now want to take out everything from under the sink and place your bucket directly under the sink pipe.
 Follow the steps below: